agentic-ai-humans/google-ai-studio-chat-branches/README.md

 #### **Smart Branch Context**
 Unlike simple filtering, the extension provides **full context** by including:
-- All messages from the main conversation **before** the selected thread branched off
+- All messages from the main conversation **before** the selected branch branched off
-- All messages from the selected thread
+- All messages from the selected branch
-- Clear labeling of which messages belong to "Main Branch" vs the selected thread
+- Clear labeling of which messages belong to "Main Branch" vs the selected branch

 #### **Data Management**
 - **Chat Isolation**: Each conversation has separate data storage